ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 test script that wants to send a scan ``Scan`` command to the TMC Subarray Node:

 - the test script has access to a facade of the TMC Subarray Node (see :doc:`./getting_started` for more details on how to use a facade);
 - the facade exposes a ``scan()`` method, which can be called by the tests;
--  the ``scan()`` method which instantiates an action called ``SubarrayScan``, adds to it the necessary arguments and then calls its ``execute`` method;
+- the ``scan()`` method which instantiates an action called ``SubarrayScan``, adds to it the necessary arguments and then calls its ``execute()`` method;
--  who implemented the class, defined all the related logic to send the scan command and - *optionally* - synchronize at the end of the scan operation in the same place (implementing two abstract methods);
+- the action class defines the logic to send the ``Scan`` command and, *optionally*, also specifies the events to synchronize with to verify that the scan was performed correctly;
--  the actions interact with the correct wrappers (and consequently to the Tango devices) to perform the operation.
+- the action interacts with the correct wrappers (and consequently to the Tango devices) to perform the operation.

 Actions general idea is based on the
 `Command <https://refactoring.guru/design-patterns/command>`__ design pattern